autonomy

 high autonomy vs low autonomy

-Autonomy, in the context of Life Engineering’s Identity Assessment and Personal Energy Profile, is a measure of an individual’s perceived control, influence, and ability across various aspects of their life.
+Autonomy, in the context of Life Engineering’s Personality Assessment and Personal Energy Profile, is a measure of an individual’s perceived control, influence, and ability across various aspects of their life.

 It reflects the degree to which an individual feels they can make independent decisions, influence their surroundings, and shape their own life path.
 Autonomy is about having the freedom to act according to one’s values, interests, and beliefs, and feeling that one’s behavior is self-endorsed and congruent with personal values and beliefs.